pytorch/vision/docs/source/models.rst

     mean = torch.mean(torch.tensor(means))
     std = torch.mean(torch.tensor(stds))

-Unfortunately, the concret `subset` that was used is lost.
+Unfortunately, the concrete `subset` that was used is lost.
 For more information see `this discussion <https://github.com/pytorch/vision/issues/1439>`_ or `these experiments <https://github.com/pytorch/vision/pull/1965>`_.